SakakibaraKai/Minecraft/README.md

 }
 ```

-2. terraform/output.tf - will be used to output the aws_instance public ipv4
+2. terraform/output.tf - Will be used to output the AWS instance's public IPv4.

 ```
 output "instance_ip" {